charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ##Specific data visualization challenges and strategies###Displaying multi-dimensional data
 In the context of ES, multi-dimensionality arises from multi-objective problems, such as cases where mutiple ES are considered and their trade-offs are to be explored, but also from (*where do we encounter multi-dim in ES besides multi-obj???*) Visual decision support tools are very relevant in field of multi-objective optimization problems[^0326back].
 In the  typical cases, there is no unique optimal solution, but a collection of Pareto optimal ones [@Hadka2015], i.e solutions where improving the result towards one objective result a decrease in performance with regards to another objective  [@paretoUNIL].
 Efficient visualizations empower the user with the ability to navigate through thousands of potential solutions, compare them and understand trade-offs, leading to performant decision-making.

 Multidimensional data visualization has been given considerable attention, as computational capacities have been increasing and the amount of produced data exploding.
-Multi-dimensional data exploration has taken several directions, based on a geometric projection techniques, to which distortion and interaction techniques (discussed in section ({number})) can be added to further improve these visualizations [@Keim].
+Multi-dimensional data exploration has taken several directions, based on a geometric projection techniques, to which distortion and interaction techniques (discussed in sections \ref{sec:disto} and \ref{sec:interactivefeatures}) can be added to further improve these visualizations [@Keim].
 The curse of multi-dimensionality, as explained by [@Allen1] is that graphical displays become less informative as the dimensions and complexity of data sets increase.
 However, he argues in favor of detailed graphs showing more data and revealing more informations.

  [^0326back]: Vocabulary note: "multi-objective" refers here to problems with three or more objectives, also called many-objective problems [@Fleming05] or high order-Pareto optimization problems [@Reed04]

 ####Time-series data: line charts, streamgraphs and more
 For data including several independent variables, and a dependent one, line charts is a version of a scatter plot where points are ordered (on the x-axis), and joined with segments.
 Line charts (also refered to as run charts for time-series data, or index charts when interactive) highlights relative changes, these are a good options when comparing the independant variables.
 Streamgraphs, also called stacked graphs, sums visually the time-series values around a central axis by stacking area charts on top of each other [@Tour].
 These work only for positive values, and provide general view of the data, but are not effective for visualizing details, also they are more efficient in interactive form than static [@datavizz].
 In the case of very large timeseries datasets, horizon graphs is a very space-effective option, despite a certain amount of learning time.
 Horizon graphs consists in filled line charts, where negative values are mirrored (and colored typically in red) and then the chart divided into bands that are overlayed using transparency effects; the space used is divided by four thanks to these two transformations [@horizon].
 When the goal is to compare monthly values over the years and the different year, a fairly recent display solution has been suggested: temporal maps [@temporalmap].

-![Illustrations of concepts of streamgraph [@streamchart], horizon graphs[@horizon] and temporal map[@temporalmap] *Should I add line charts or unecessary?* Todo?](../images/horizon_stream_temp_combined.png)
+![Illustrations of concepts of streamgraph [@streamchart], horizon graphs[@horizon] and temporal map[@temporalmap] *Should I add line charts or unecessary?* Image to update !
+Todo?](../images/horizon_stream_temp_combined.png){#fig:todotodo}

 ####Small Multiples
 An effective alternative to coercing all the data in a single plot (risking overplotting) is displaying small multiples.
 The concept is to replicate the same simple graph structure (in terms of axis, shape and scale), for many datasets, ordered logically.
 The cognitive process of understanding the graph is undertaken only once, and the understanding then is replicated while scanning all other multiples.
 This strategy is very efficient in many cases for comparison.
 Referred by Edward Tufte as "multivariate and data bountiful", they enforces comparisons of alternatives, differences and changes [@tufte].
 This displaying startegy has also been called trellis chart, lattice chart, grid chart, or panel chart.
 It can be applied to many types of graphs.

-![Small multiples applied to (a) line plots [@small_mult_lines] and (b) spatial data [@small_mult_maps]](../images/smallmultiples.png)
+![Small multiples applied to (a) line plots [@small_mult_lines] and (b) spatial data [@small_mult_maps]](../images/smallmultiples.png){#fig:todotodo2}

 ####Scatterplots
 The classic scatterplot displays data with two to three dimensions, using cartesian coordinates and two or three axes; in a **3D scatterplot**, solutions are represented as points in the space.
 Additional dimensions can be represented by changing attributes (color, shape, size, orientation, etc), however concerns about clarity and risk of overwhelming the plot may occur.
 Interactivity allows the user to perform selections of one or multiple solution point(s).
 3D scatterplots are often used for multi-objective display (e.g  the VIDEO software [@Kollat_Video]).